 I spoke about this in my video, you should get involved socially.
-Join meetups, go to conferences and then contribute.
+Join meetups, go to conferences, and then contribute.
 Did you do a cool project or solve an interesting problem?
 Ask to speak about it at a meetup.
 Public speaking does two things for you: it builds your brand, and it helps you get over the fear of speaking.

 I used to 'pooh pooh' people with communication skills.
 I used to think all they do is talk and produce nothing.
 Boy was I wrong.
 Communicating is as important as solving whatever problem you're working on.

 The next way is to create something.
-In my past article, I wrote about about how the Makers have a drive to create.
+In my last article, I wrote about about how the Makers have a drive to create.
 As we say at H2O.ai, Makers Gonna Make.
 So Make something!

-Write a new library for python or R. Create new RapidMiner processes.
+Write a new library for Python or R. Create new RapidMiner processes.
 Then share them with the world.
-Share them on Github, share them on a blog or share them on Medium.
-Doesn’t matter but design/build/code something and release it into the wild.
-Then cultivate it’s growth.
+Share them on Github, share them on a blog, or share them on Medium.
+Doesn't matter but design/build/code something and release it into the wild.
+Then cultivate its growth.